UBC-MDS/DSCI522-2425-group31_age-group-prediction/README.md

 learning algorithm to identify patterns and relationships within the dataset to make accurate predictions.

 The dataset used in this project is a subset of the National Health and Nutrition Examination Survey (NHANES) 2013-2014, created by the Centers for Disease Control and Prevention (CDC).
-This subset was donated on September 21, 2023, and is designed for predicting respondents' age.
+The subset was donated on September 21, 2023, and is designed for predicting respondents' age.
 The dataset can be found [here](https://archive.ics.uci.edu/dataset/887/national+health+and+nutrition+health+survey+2013-2014+(nhanes)+age+prediction+subset).
 The NHANES dataset collects extensive health and nutritional information from a diverse U.S. population, and this